 The eggs are now dark black.

-- The eggs were likely parasitized by the samurai wasp or another parasitoid.
+- The eggs were likely parasitized.
 Continue to wait for signs of emerging wasps.

 - If eggs have turned black, under Life stage observed click “Darkened BMSB eggs.”